awsdocs/amazon-fsx-windows-user-guide/doc_source/additional-info.md

 You can use DFS Replication to automatically replicate data between two Amazon FSx file systems\.
 This replication is bidirectional, meaning that you can write to either file system and the changes are replicated to the other\.

 **Important**
- You can't use the DFS Management UI in the Microsoft Windows Administrative Tools \(dfsmgmt\.msc\) to configure DFS Replication on your Amazon FSx for Windows File Server file system\.
+ You can't use the DFS Management UI in the Microsoft Windows Administrative Tools \(dfsmgmt\.msc\) to configure DFS Replication on your FSx for Windows File Server file system\.

 #### To Set Up DFS Replication \(Scripted\)<a name="win-server-2016-scripted.title"></a>